VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/equip objects README.txt

 field summary:

 equip object:
-"type" (string): the type of the equip object, types used by OStim are "strapon" and "tongue", but addons can equip any custom type you want
+"type" (string): the type of the equip object, types used by OStim are "light", "strapon" and "tongue", but addons can equip any custom type you want
-"name" (string): the name of the equip object, this is the name that will be displayed in the MCM when selecting equip objects
+"name" ($string): the name of the equip object, this is the name that will be displayed in the MCM when selecting equip objects
-"default" (bool): if true this equip object will be considered the default one for all actors that don't have anything else defined
-	if no default object exists the default is random if more than one default object exists they will overwrite each other and lead to unpredictable behavior
+	$ the content of this field will be checked against translation files in data/Interface/translations "default" (bool): if true this equip object will be considered the default one for all actors that don't have anything else defined if no default object exists the default is random if more than one default object exists they will overwrite each other and lead to unpredictable behavior